-Lactose is a disaccharide (which means it's a combination of 2 sugars).
-In its original form as a disaccharide it's too large to be absorbed by the body, so it needs to be broken down into glucose and galactose, which are monosaccarides (single sugars), by the digestive enzyme 'lactase'.
+Lactose is a disaccharide, (which means it's a combination of 2 sugars).
+In its original form as a disaccharide, it's too large to be absorbed by the body, so it needs to be broken down into glucose and galactose, which are monosaccarides (single sugars), by the digestive enzyme 'lactase'.
 Glucose and galactose can then be absorbed into the blood stream and used by the body.

 Lactose is important in our diet.
-It aids the absorption of calcium and phosphorus and is thought to support the growth of friendly bacteria needed to fight undesirable organisms and promote health in the human intestine.
+It aids the absorption of calcium and phosphorus and is thought to support the growth of friendly bacteria, needed to fight undesirable organisms and promote health in the human intestine.

-Glucose, the other simple sugar that bonds with galactose to form lactose in milk, provides a major source or energy (calories) in an infant's diet.
+Glucose, the other simple sugar that bonds with galactose to make lactose in milk, provides a major source or energy (calories) in an infant's diet.
 Glucose is essential for growth, energy and for cell development.
 Without glucose in the diet a child will start to use body fat as a source of energy and will lose weight.
 If deprived of dietary glucose for a long period, the child will not survive.
 Glucose is found in most foods including lactose-free milk.

 Around two thirds of healthy, thriving breastfed babies experience some degree of lactose overload in the early months of life due to foremilk-hindmilk imbalance.
 This generally occurs when a nursing mother has an oversupply of breast milk and switches sides too soon.
 As a result the baby receives large volumes of low fat foremilk that is disproportionate to the amount of hindmilk received.

 Symptoms are often mistakenly diagnosed as colic, lactose intolerance or milk allergy or intolerance.
-Because lactose overload is associated with an oversupply of milk and/or overfeeding, spitting up is increased and a diagnosis of gastro-esophageal reflux is common.
+Because lactose overload is associated with an oversupply of milk and/or overfeeding, spitting up is increased and a diagnosis of gastroesophageal reflux is common.